Building

 Sometimes you may want to use a single source tree to build for multiple

 systems or configurations.
-To do this, invoke configure
+To do this, invoke configure from an empty

 directory outside the source tree: